borjaguardiola/tubluedoc-test/content/alpha/overview/configure.md

 If there is any error received by BlueVia as the result of a request to your fallback URL, BlueVia will not retry the request.
 Consequently any call functionality, in this case, will fail.

 During the alpha period there will not be any call failure reporting available on the BlueVia portal.
-Please refer to the [BlueVia Voice API roadmap][RoadMap Introduction] to see when error and debugging reporting will be available for the APIs
+Please refer to the [BlueVia Voice API roadmap][RoadMap] to see when error and debugging reporting will be available for the APIs

 When we add SMS support, for BlueVia Voice Numbers that have access to SMS, you will also be able to specify the SMS callback URL - the URL used by BlueVia to notify of an inbound SMS, and the SMS fallback URL - the URL used by BlueVia to notify of any HTTP errors encountered by BlueVia when trying to make a POST request to the SMS callback URL.
 These will also have a default configuration, that you can override, once SMS functionality is available, post the BlueVia Voice alpha release.

 In the same manner as you can override, voice callback and fallback URLs, you will be able to modify SMS callback and fallback URLs via the RESTful API that will be made available, post alpha release, that will provide access to a SMS resource.
-Please refer to the [BlueVia Voice API roadmap][RoadMap Introduction] to see when SMS functionality will be available.
+Please refer to the [BlueVia Voice API roadmap][RoadMap] to see when SMS functionality will be available.

 [Forward - Using Your BlueVia Voice Numbers] [Overview Using Numbers] /  [Back - Buying Numbers] [Overview Numbers]

 [BlueVia Dashboard]: http://www.bluevia.com
-[API Reference]: /alpha/restref/introduction
+[API Reference]: /alpha/restref/
-[Notifications Introduction]: /alpha/notifications/introduction
+[Notifications]: /alpha/notifications/
-[RoadMap Introduction]: /alpha/roadmap/introduction
+[RoadMap]: /alpha/roadmap/
 [Overview Numbers]: /alpha/overview/numbers
 [Overview Using Numbers]: /alpha/overview/usingnumbers